By: Chief Fraud Risk Management Officer Ben Chance, Early Warning Services

 As temperatures heat up across the U.S., so does criminal activity.

-At Early Warning, the network operator of Zelle®, our top priority is to provide a safe, reliable, and easy way for consumers to send money to people and businesses they know and trust.
+At Early Warning Services, the network operator of Zelle®, our top priority is to provide a safe, reliable, and easy way for consumers to send money to people and businesses they know and trust.
 From 2022 through 2023 there was a nearly 50% decrease in reports of fraud and scam payments processed on the network.
-Zelle payments last year were completed without a report of fraud or scams – while we simultaneously grew our network and increased transaction volume by 28%.
-We are always working on new scam prevention techniques and technologies to build on the strong security foundation from Zelle.
+As a result, 99.95% of Zelle payments last year were completed without a report of fraud or scams – while we simultaneously grew our network and increased transaction volume by 28%.
+We are always working on new scam prevention techniques and technologies to build on our strong security foundation from Zelle.

-Working in partnership with our more than 2,100 participating banks and credit unions, we have created a multi-layered approach that puts healthy friction in our system.
-An approach that recently awarded Zelle, “Outstanding Peer-to-Peer Payment Service of 2024” by Kiplinger for its safe and speedy transactions.
+Working in partnership with over 2,100 participating banks and credit unions, we have created a multi-layered approach that puts healthy friction in our system.
+That approach recently caught the attention of Kiplinger readers who named Zelle an “Outstanding Peer-to-Peer Payment Service of 2024” for its free and speedy transactions.
 This approach includes in-app messaging that validates the name of the intended receiver during the payment initiation, as well as additional security alerts prior to payment confirmation which reminds senders to only use Zelle to pay people they know and trust.
 Behind the scenes, we provide tools like Risk Insights for Zelle which is used by all of our participating financial institutions to help potentially identify suspicious payments.
 If there is a report of fraud or scam from a consumer to their financial institution, we use those reports to create fraud investigation cases and remove bad actors from our network.

-Our consumer education campaigns empower Zelle users to identify common scams and avoid them, including our recent campaigns with the Better Business Bureau Institute for Marketplace Trust and the National Council on Aging (NCOA).
+Our consumer education campaigns help empower Zelle users to identify common scams and avoid them, including our recent campaigns with the Better Business Bureau, Institute for Marketplace Trust and the National Council on Aging (NCOA).

 “Consumer fraud and scams are a costly issue affecting Americans of all ages and walks of life.
 The stakes are high – fraud and scams are a $1 trillion issue globally that we need to unify around as we help folks protect themselves in a rapidly evolving digital landscape,” says Jessica Johnston, senior director, Center for Economic Well-being, NCOA.

 There is no silver bullet to eliminate scams and fraud.
 It will take a mix of law enforcement, public policy, coordination across industries, technology, and vigilance by savvy consumers to stay ahead of crime.
-Here are a few tips for Zelle users to keep ahead of scammers and send money safely.
+Here are a few tips to help Zelle users keep ahead of scammers and send money safely.

 If it sounds too good to be true, it is: Many scammers try to play on the emotions of potential victims by presenting them with incredible deals on sold-out experiences or on hard-to-get goods.